US government shutdown: What happens and who is affected?

 What happens if the US government shuts down?

 Should Congress fail to fund the government, federal agencies will be required to halt all non-essential operations.
-Essential functions will continue, however.
+Essential functions will continue.
+This will affect a range of activities, from national parks to passport applications.

 Some federal employees will also be told to not report to work.
 More than 800,000 federal employees were furloughed during the 2013 shutdown, as explained by the Office of Management and Budget.
+The furloughs would lead to prolonged waiting times on passport applications and small business loans.

 Most federal buildings and attractions – such as the Smithsonian museums in Washington – would be closed.
-National parks would be open, but travelling to one would come with an increased risk as the National Park Service would not be able to maintain visitor centres, restrooms and roads.
+National parks would be open, but travelling to one would come with an increased risk as the National Park Service would not be able to maintain visitor centres, rest rooms and roads.

 The White House also said a shutdown would put at risk nutritional assistance for 7 million people who rely on food programmes.